 Every month each animal gets a check up where their hooves are trimmed, FAMACHA is checked and their body condition is scored.
 All animals are assessed for signs of copper deficiency and are given copper boluses as needed.
 All animals have a health record that is updated as needed and follows the animal to their new home if sold, including all of our kids.
 Fecal samples are sent twice a year and as needed to manage illness and internal parasites, animals are dewormed only when necessary to help prevent parasite resistance.

-Our pregnant or milking does are fed a mixture of Blue Seal Sunshine plus pellets, Blue Seal EZ pels, oats and black oil sunflower seeds on the milk stand twice daily.
-All of our girls have hay, fresh water, Sweelix Meat Maker loose minerals, Zinpro 40 and North Atlantic Kelp available to them at all times.
+Our pregnant or milking does are fed a mixture of Blue Seal Premium Dairy goat pellets and Blue Seal Goat Herd 18 sweet feed on the milk stand twice daily.
+All of our girls have the best quality hay we can buy, fresh water, Sweelix Meat Maker loose minerals, Zinpro 40 and North Atlantic Kelp available to them at all times.

 Our doeling Bo and her brother JD, a couple of our 2020 kids out of our doe Obi.